 There are certain requirements to be a candidate for Inspire including:

 Hear and see what patients have to say about Inspire by clicking the video

 The Upper Airway Stimulation Program at Indiana University was founded by Dr. Parker and Drs.
 Shalu Manchanda and Notch Sigua, sleep medicine specialists at IU.
-The program was initiated in 2015 as the first interdisciplinary program for upper airway stimulation in Indiana.
-Dozens of patients have now been successfully implanted under the care of this successful team of doctors.
+The program was initiated in 2015 as the first multi-disciplinary program for upper airway stimulation in Indiana.
+Many dozens of patients have now been successfully implanted under the care of this successful team of doctors.
 The program is one of a select few programs in the world selected to participate in the Adhere registry program, which aims to study the outcomes for patients following upper airway stimulation and to improve delivery and care for patients with sleep apnea.
 The program was named a "Center of Excellence" in 2019, one of only 19 programs in the world to receive this designation based on clinical outcomes, research, and leadership.